AcademySoftwareFoundation/opencue.io/content/en/docs/User guides/submitting-jobs.md

     A show is a group of related jobs to be processsed.
 Jobs you submit to OpenCue exist within a show.

+1. Enter the name for the **Shot** to send to OpenCue.

-1. Enter a **Shot**, which is a series of uninterupted frames you need to render.
+    A shot is a series of uninterupted frames you need to render.
+Choose a shot name that describes the shot that this job relates to, such as ts_04, short for 'Title sequence 4'.

 1. Enter a **Layer Name** to name the first layer in your job.

     {{% alert title="Note" color="info"%}}Layer names must contain more than
     3 characters and contain no spaces.{{% /alert %}}

+    Choose a layer name that describes the task the layer is performing, such as 'rendering' or 'compositing'.

 1. In **Command to Run**, enter the shell command you want to run to render the layer.

     The command depends on the rendering software you're running.
+You can specify the frame number in the command to run at render time by specifying the `#IFRAME#` variable.
+For example, to render a range of frames using the 3D creation suite Blender, you can specify a command to run simiar to the following:

+    ```bash
+    /usr/local/blender/blender -b \
+      -noaudio <path-blender-file>.blend \
+      -o /renderoutput/ts_04.##### \
+      -F JPEG \
+      -f #IFRAME#
+    ```

+    In this example, based on the frame padding `#####`, OpenCue writes the output for frame 325 on disk as file `ts_04.00325.jpg`.

 1. In **Frame Spec**, enter the range of frames you want to process.